adilsiddiqui70786/Footer-Template/README.md

 <br>

 ## Further Development :
-This project can be further expanded by additional features into the footer
+This project can be further expanded by additional features into the footer.

 <br>